-On June 2, 2022, FTA posted a notice of request for information (RFI) to gather input from public and industry stakeholders on the next phase of research, collaboration and engagement, technology development, and demonstration of ADS or ADAS necessary to improve the safe, efficient, equitable and climate-friendly provision of public transportation and sustain the associated workforce.5 In total, FTA received 33 comments from industry, transit agencies, academia, and private citizens.
+On June 2, 2022, FTA posted a notice of request for information (RFI) to gather input from public and industry stakeholders on the next phase of research, collaboration and engagement, technology development, and demonstration of ADS or ADAS necessary to improve the safe and efficient provision of public transportation and sustain the associated workforce.
+In total, FTA received 33 comments from industry, transit agencies, academia, and private citizens.